r9r-dev/fs2020-vl3-rotax915/README.md

 ## Edit this mod

-After cloning this repo, all you have to do is running `.\MSFSLayoutGenerator.exe .\nanor-vl3rotax915\` to update `layout.json`.
+After cloning this repo and making modifications, all you have to do is running `.\MSFSLayoutGenerator.exe .\nanor-vl3rotax915\` to update `layout.json`.

 ## More info about this Aircraft and the engine